kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 * HTTP client libraries
 * HTTP mock servers
 * mutation/fuzzy testing
-* Db cleanup/rollback
+* DB cleanup/rollback
 * load testing and so on

 There is no need to re-invent the wheel.
 The sentence applies to testing code as well.
 Maybe there are some corner cases where your main application is indeed a snowflake and needs some in-house utility for the core code.
-But I can bet that your unit and integration tests are special themselves and thus writing custom testing utilities is a questionable practice.
+But I can bet that your unit and integration tests are not special themselves and thus writing custom testing utilities is a questionable practice.

 ### Anti-Pattern 14 - Giving testing a bad reputation out of ignorance